-What does it mean for us?
+Read the text again and ask what does it mean for us?

-Read the text again.
 What phrase do you like in the text and why?
 What word attracts you?
 How does the text speak to you in the various places and situations you find yourself?